alexandrnikitin/blog/_drafts/hoisting-in-net-examples.md

 00007fff`23b809e3 c3              ret
 ```

-### Not do while loop
+### Not a "do-while" loop

-Isn't hoisted.
-JIT isn't sure that the loop will be executed.
-JIT tries to optimize the path that definitely will be executed so that doesn't perform unnecessary read from the main memory.
+In the following example JIT isn't sure that the loop will be executed.
+JIT tries to optimize the path that definitely will be executed, so that it doesn't perform unnecessary read from the main memory before iteration.

 ```csharp
 public class HoistingNotDoWhile